Nature & wildlife

-Stroll along the boardwalks at The Nobbies headland and watch fur seals playing on the rocks while you wait for the thrill of thunderous blowholes.
+Stroll along the boardwalks at The Nobbies headland and wait for the thrill of thunderous blowholes, or sign up for a seal cruise from Cowes to get up close the 5000 strong colony of fur seals.
 Head inland for a close encounter of the koala kind or take in a sunset at the picturesque Rhyll Inlet amongst flocks of migratory birds.

 Coast to coast

 Get the sand between your toes and explore the wild beaches and rock formations of the Bass Strait coastline.
 Find a sheltered bay and set up the stumps for some beach cricket, or ignite the surfer within and rip into the perfect peaks of Cape Woolamai.

 Meet the island's famous penguin and experience that electrifying moment as you spot the first one emerge from the sea and waddle along the beach.

 Get off the beaten track and meet Phillip Island's resident koalas or get up close and personal at dedicated conservation locations around the region.